marekfoo2/marekfoo2/README.md

-- 👋 Hi, I’m @marekfoo2
+- 👋 Hi, I’m MarekFoo
-- 👀 I’m interested in diving into new efficient technology
+- 👀 I’m interested in looking for holy grail of programming language
-- 🌱 I’m currently learning Rust programming language
+- 🌱 I’m currently learning new language each month
 - 💞️ I’m looking to collaborate on ... currently I'm looking for a topic which is connected with Rust
 - 📫 How to reach me - I'm on biuro@mfconsulting.pl
 - 😄 Pronouns: fast, sporty and elastic